 Language and Space

-Prof. Dr. Elvira Glaser, Prof. Dr. Heiko Hausendorf
+Prof. Dr. Elisabeth Stark, Prof. Dr. Heiko Hausendorf

 Communication is inherently linked to physical and social space.
 This holds true for dialect and language contact situations (Language Areas) as well as for everyday interactions (Interactional Spaces).
 By choosing a particular language or regional variety, we identify with and/or distinguish ourselves from others.
 Modeling these choices is, however, far from a straightforward process.
 In addition, defining interactional spaces poses a challenge to linguistic research at the micro-level of face-to-face communication, with its complex interplay involving perceptions, movements and actions.
 The URPP Language and Space approaches the relationships between language and space with cutting-edge technology, combining insights from dialectology with language typology and interactional linguistics.